Tayabas: Early history

 In 1578, Fray Juan de Plasencia and Fray Diego de Oropesa, two Franciscan missionaries from Spain founded the town of Tayabas in order to spread Christianity to its natives.
 Prior to the occupation, however, the native Tayabenses lived in rural settlements (barangay) typical of those times, headed by chiefs and a council of elders.
 During this time, ancestral stones and rocks that the people believed to be abodes of nature spirits were turned to stone crosses due to the influx of Christianity.
 They exist up to this day, however, many have been stolen, uprooted, sold and destroyed due to the belief of foreign treasure hunters that each cross contains treasures.

 Historians and archaeologists have disproved these claims by treasure hunters and have found no treasure in any archaic stone crosses in Tayabas.
 The destruction and uprooting of these crosses has "endangered the stone cross tradition of Tayabas."
 By the end of the 1700s, Tayabas had 7,396 native families and 12 Spanish Filipino families.

 From 1605 to 1901, Tayabas was the capital of the Province of Tayabas, now known as Quezon.
 In the 19th century, Tayabas was among the biggest towns in the country.
-Its Minor Basilica of St. Michael the Archangel, which was enlarged in the mid-1850s, is the longest church in the country and is a lasting testament to its glorious and historic past.
+Its Minor Basilica of St. Michael the Archangel, which was enlarged in the mid-1850s, is the longest church in the country and is a testament to its past.

 In more than three centuries of Spanish occupation, only eight cities and towns were given the title of Villa, and Tayabas was one of them.
 These are La Villa del Santisimo Nombre de Jesus de Cebu in 1565, La Villa de Santiago de Libon (Albay, 1573), La Villa Fernandina de Vigan (Ilocos, 1574), La Villa Rica de Arevalo (Iloilo, 1581), La Noble Villa de Pila (Laguna, 1610), La Muy Noble Villa de Tayabas (Tayabas, 1703), La Villa de Bacolor (Pampanga, 1765), La Villa de Lipa (Batangas, 1887).
 While the others were conferred the title of noble villas, Tayabas was given the status of 'most noble' villa.

 In the book The Philippines, written by French traveler Jean Baptiste Mallat, and published in 1846, it appears that Tayabas had more than 21,000 people at that time.
 This was reduced to 16,000 when Lucena became an independent town in 1879.
 Due to low population growth during the Spanish period, this number remained unchanged until the coming of the Americans.